ganrad/aks-aspnet-sqldb-rest/README.md

     ![alt tag](./images/H-11.PNG)

     Click on the **helm** task (on the left).
 In the detail pane on the right, fill out the values as shown in the screenshots below.

+    **IMPORTANT NOTES:**
-Remember to specify the correct value for the Azure resource group (eg., myResourceGroup).
+    - Remember to specify the correct value for the Azure resource group (eg., myResourceGroup).
+    - The **Helm v2** task uses an Helm version that points to a deprecated chart repository (which may not resolve).
+Add parameter `--stable-repo-url https://charts.helm.sh/stable` to the **Arguments** field of the **Helm** task (below) to force Helm to retrieve charts from the updated stable repository.

     ![alt tag](./images/H-12.PNG)